YouTube Transcript Scraper avatar

 Why use YouTube Transcript Scraper?

-• 100% success rate — tested on 15+ diverse videos including music, vlogs, tutorials, and shorts
+• Actually works — tested on 15+ video types: music, vlogs, tutorials, lectures, news, and Shorts

-• Batch processing — extract transcripts from hundreds of videos in one run (competitors often limit to 1 video per run)
+• 🚀 Batch processing — extract hundreds of transcripts in one run (competitors often limit to 1 video per call)

-• Full metadata — title, channel, description, view count, duration, keywords, thumbnail, publish date, and available languages
+• 📦 Full metadata — title, channel, description, view count, duration, keywords, thumbnail, publish date, available languages

-• No browser needed — lightweight HTTP-only extraction, no Puppeteer or Playwright overhead
+• No browser — lightweight pure HTTP extraction, no Playwright or Puppeteer overhead

 What data can you extract?